MET Show New York 2024

 “Bold in both scale and concept.
 The 21 canvases add up to nearly 95 sq m of painted work.
 An additional 100 sq m of handwoven Tibetan carpet is part of the installation, for which Rigdol collaborated with Mt Refuge as the fabricators.” – Nepali Times

-The collaboration between Mt Refuge and Tenzing Rigdol at The Met was more than an exhibition—it was a pioneering celebration of Himalayan art and culture on one of the world’s grandest stages.
+Our presence at the Met cemented Mt Refuge’s status as a global ambassador for Nepalese artistry while opening a new chapter for luxury design.
+By aligning with one of the world’s most prestigious cultural institutions, our studio demonstrated its commitment to elevating traditional craftsmanship to new heights.
+The collaboration between Mt Refuge and Tenzing Rigdol at The Met was a pioneering celebration of Himalayan art and culture on one of the world’s grandest stages.

 “The installation, in essence, can be just divided into half.
 There are basically four paintings around the walls.
 Then the carpet, where I’m saying come, watch the painting and then sit.
 Physically, literally sit.
 But metaphorically also sit your mind.
 Then placing a question on that calm mind.”

-For visitors at The Met, Mandalas: Mapping the Buddhist Art of Tibet offered an unforgettable journey into the spiritual and artistic legacy of the Himalayas.
-For Mt Refuge, it was an opportunity to weave stories that transcend borders and time—a true masterpiece in every sense.
+Mandalas: Mapping the Buddhist Art of Tibet offered visitors at the Met a woven journey into the spiritual and artistic legacy of the Himalayas.
+The display gave us an incredulous opportunity to weave an authentic and pivotal artist’s expressions to transcend borders and time.

 Features